 In 1996 the Lincoln chapter received 10% of the residue of the estate of long-time member Marjorie Matson Smith.
 Dollar amount was $20,000.

-March 1997 It was announced that the AGO had a website.
+In March 1997 it was announced that the AGO had a website.

-May 1997 It was announced that the Lincoln Chorister’s Guild chapter was "officially defunct" and the balance of their bank account, $199, was given to the Lincoln AGO chapter.
+In May 1997 it was announced that the Lincoln Chorister’s Guild chapter was "officially defunct" and the balance of their bank account, $199, was given to the Lincoln AGO chapter.

 Sing and Rejoice! was the theme of the Children’s/Youth Choir Festival at First Christian Church in May 1999 with Patti Fusselman as clinician.
 Accompanist was Mark W. Miller with five Lincoln churches and St. John Lutheran Church in Beatrice participating.